-The Department for Education statutory guidance Keeping children safe in education emphasises the vulnerability of children who are missing from education to harm and abuse, and that being missing from education is a key indicator of extra-familial harm and exploitation.
+The Department for Education statutory guidance Keeping children safe in education (2024) places a duty on schools to identify children who are persistently absent from school and emphasises the vulnerability of children who are missing or absent from education to harm and abuse, and that being missing or absent from education is a key indicator of extra-familial harm and exploitation.

-The guidance stresses the importance of schools being aware of children and young people who are frequently missing from school or who are removed from the school roll.
+The guidance stresses the importance of schools being aware of children and young people who are frequently missing or absent from school or who are removed from the school roll.
 Under this guidance, governing bodies of schools have a duty to put in place appropriate safeguarding procedures in response to children going missing from education.